Keith Bright: Subsequent career

 After his resignation from London Transport, Bright became chairman of Electrocomponents.
 Further chairperson and directorship positions followed including Chelsea and Westminster Hospital NHS Foundation Trust, British Airports Authority and Brent Walker.

+Later years and death

 After several years with Alzheimer's disease, Bright died in January 2021 from COVID-19, aged 89.
+Bright was survived by his wife Margot and their daughter Octavia, as well as a son and daughter from his first marriage.

+In July 2023, Octavia published a memoir, This Ragged Grace: On Recovery and Renewal, about her relationship with her father in his later years living with dementia.